-All the data are reduced with the XMM-Newton Science Analysis System (SAS) v14.0.0 and by using the calibration files dated by March 2015.
-The RGS data are the same as used in Pinto et al. (2015, see their Table 1), and are reduced the same way.
-We reduce the EPIC data by using the standard pipeline command emproc and epproc, and, following the standard recommendations, we keep the single to quadruple pixel MOS events (PATTERN≤12), and only the single pixel pn events (PATTERN==0).
+(PATTERN≤12), and only the single pixel pn events (PATTERN==0).
 Moreover, only the highest quality MOS and pn events (FLAG==0) are taken into account.
-We filter our observations from soft-proton flares by building good time interval (GTI) files following the method described in Mernier et al. (2015).
+We filter our observations from soft-proton flares by building good time interval (GTI) files following the method described in Chapter 2.
 We extract light curves within the 10-12 keV (MOS) and the 12-14 keV (pn) bands in 100 s bins, we calculate the mean count rate μ and the standard deviation σ , and we apply a threshold of $\mu \pm 2\sigma$ to the fitted distribution.
 For safety (Lumb et al. 2002), we repeat the procedure for the 0.3-10 keV band in 10 s bins.
-The average fraction of "good" time accepted after such a filtering is \sim 77%, \sim 78%, and \sim 66% for MOS 1, MOS 2, and pn, respectively, although this fraction varies widely from pointing to pointing.
-For each object, the net exposure times of the EPIC instruments are indicated in Table 1.
-Combining our whole dataset, we obtain total EPIC and RGS net exposure times of \sim 4.5 Ms and \sim 5.1 Ms, respectively.
+The average fraction of "good" time accepted after such a filtering is ~77%, ~78%, and ~66% for MOS 1, MOS 2, and pn, respectively, although this fraction varies widely from pointing to pointing.
+For each object, the net exposure times of the EPIC instruments are indicated in Table 3.1.
+Combining our whole dataset, we obtain total EPIC and RGS net exposure times of ~4.5 Ms and ~5.1 Ms, respectively.

 Finally, point-like sources might pollute our spectra; therefore, we need to discard all of them from the rest of our analysis.
 We first detect the point sources of every dataset within four spectral bands (0.3-2 keV, 2-4.5 keV, 4.5-7.5 keV, and 7.5-12 keV) using the SAS task edetect_chain.
 After a second check by eye, we excise circular regions with 10" of radius around the point sources (except in some specific situations where a larger excision radius is required to remove scattered photons from bright foreground sources).
-This radius size is estimated to be a good compromise between discarding the polluting flux of the point sources and keeping a maximum of cluster emission in their neighbourhood (Mernier et al. 2015).
-Depending on the target, the typical fraction of removed flux after discarding the point sources varies between ~0.3% and ~4%.
+This radius size is estimated to be a good compromise between discarding the polluting flux of the point sources and keeping a maximum of cluster emission in their neighbourhood (Chapter 2).
+Depending on the target, the typical fraction of removed flux after discarding the point sources varies between $\sim 0.3\%$ and $\sim 4\%$.

-2.2.
-Spectra extraction
+3.2.2 Spectra extraction

-The sources of our sample span a wide range of sizes, masses, and temperatures, and studying their elemental abundances with EPIC over one common astrophysical scale $r{\rm core}$ is difficult in practice.
-A definition of $r{\rm core}$ as $0.2r{500}^3$ for the farther (and, by selection, hotter) clusters is commonly found in the literature (e.g. de Plaa et al. 2007); however, most of the nearest galaxy groups from our sample are seen at this radius with an angular size $\theta > 15$ arcmin, i.e. beyond the EPIC field of view (FoV).
-Moreover, extracting spectra over a large θ for these cooler and more compact objects will include a lot of background, which may dominate beyond $\sim 2-3$ keV and entirely flood the K-shell
+The sources of our sample span a wide range of sizes, masses, and temperatures, and studying their elemental abundances with EPIC over one common astrophysical scale r{core} is difficult in practice.
+A definition of r{core} as $0.2r{500}^3$ for the farther (and, by selection, hotter) clusters is commonly found in the literature (e.g. de Plaa et al. 2007); however, most of the nearest galaxy groups from our sample are seen at this radius with an angular size $\theta > 15$ arcmin, i.e. beyond the EPIC field of view (FoV).
+Moreover, extracting spectra over a large θ for these cooler and more compact objects will include a lot of background, which may dominate beyond ~2-3 keV and entirely flood the K-shell lines of crucial elements such as S, Ar, Ca, or Ni.
+Therefore, we choose to split our sample into two subsamples: